Sarim-Sohail/Finance-Tracker-App/README.md

 # Finance Tracker

 This app serves to help the user track their finances.
 It was built for a course project, and uses React Native, alongside Firebase and Expo.
-A working apk will be created upon a stable release.
+A working apk is created for the app.

 # Members: